cose-wg/cose-spec/draft-schaad-cose.md

 JSON format {{RFC7159}}.
 This document does the same work for use with the Concise Binary Object Representation (CBOR) {{RFC7049}} document format.
-While there is a strong attempt to keep the flavor of the original JOSE documents, two considerations are taking into account:
+While there is a strong attempt to keep the flavor of the original JOSE documents, two considerations are taken into account:

 * CBOR has capabilities that are not present in JSON and should be used.
   One example of this is the fact that CBOR has a method of encoding binary directly without first converting it into a base64 encoded sting.